teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 Quote text is a single non-empty line capped at 512 characters and 2048 UTF-8 bytes.
 Add checks for an existing identical quote on the same channel before a prepared insert.
-An authenticated add uses the principal's numeric user id;
+An authenticated add uses the principal's numeric user id.
-anonymous adds retain the historical zero attribution.
+An anonymous add binds SQL `NULL`: `0` cannot represent a user while the column is protected by the `USER` foreign key.
+Existing installations must apply `install/migrations/20260921_quotes_anonymous_author.sql` with the MB755 code; fresh installs use the same nullable contract and preserve a quote if its registered author account is later removed.

 Delete first resolves the numeric quote id inside the invocation channel.
 It then requires an authenticated principal who is the recorded author, has a